|Status:||Closed||Start date:||Apr 18, 2016|

 Moreover, I wish to understand how you run this script.
 Has it been designed to be executed as a task of the Executor?
 Is it executed manually?

-#9 Updated by Paolo Fabriani about 3 years ago
+#9 Updated by Paolo Fabriani over 3 years ago

 Before moving to the production infrastructure I'd like to have a feedback to check data are ok or not.
 Probably the whole dataset is not needed to have such a feedback; but maybe more than one year is desirable.
 Julien, please let me know.